bpAlejandro/FunWeatherApp/README.md

 ### Steps to test it

-- Download the repository.
+- Download all the files.

-- Replace the API Key variable inside the main.js with your own API Key from [https://openweathermap.org/](https://openweathermap.org/) and save the file. *To find your own API key you only need to register, click on your profile and go to My API Keys.*
+- Replace the value of the myAPIkey variable inside the apikey.example.js with your own API Key from [https://openweathermap.org/](https://openweathermap.org/) and save the file as "apikey.js". *To find your own API key you only need to register, click on your profile and go to My API Keys.*

 - Do the changes to want to the main.js code.
 Change the ranges or the sentences, add more of them.
+Be creative.

 - I deployed the project folder in [Netlify](https://www.netlify.com/).
 However, you can also use it locally.
   *The easiest way of doing it locally is by opening the project folder in Visual Studio Code, install the ['Live Server' extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer), and use the live server icon to deploy the project locally on your main browser.*